Horror Hospital: Reception

+Sight and Sound wrote: "Antony Balch's all-out assault on the conventions of the horror movie produces a ghoulish giggle or two in a tale of one of those health resorts where lobotomy turns out to be part of the cure.
+Reminiscent of early Corman in its camp sense of fun, and appropriately over-acted by most of the cast."

+The Los Angeles Times wrote: "'In Antony Balch and Alan Watson's ludicrous screenplay, clichés mask for hipness and there is no thought behind the mind control.
+Director Balch mixes campy humor, gruesome deeds and brutal shock effects.
+Gough, who is appropriately ghoulish, wears a crimson cape and a tuxedo he may have borrowed from Dracula."

 Home media

 The film was originally released on DVD in the US by Elite Entertainment on 2 November 1999.
 A new remastered DVD with a new commentary from producer Richard Gordon was released by Dark Sky Films on 15 June 2010.
-The DVD release is set for 15 June 2010 by MPI Media Group.

-The film was re-released on DVD and released for the first time on Blu-ray in the UK from Odeon on 10 August 2015.
+The film was re-released on DVD and released for the first time on Blu-ray in the UK by Odeon on 10 August 2015.